Trajectory optimization: Aerospace

 For tactical missiles, the flight profiles are determined by the thrust and lift histories.
 These histories can be controlled by a number of means including such techniques as using an angle of attack command history or an altitude/downrange schedule that the missile must follow.
 Each combination of missile design factors, desired missile performance, and system constraints results in a new set of optimal control parameters.

+Guidance strategies for spacecraft are normally determined through solving a trajectory optimization problem.
+A thrust profile, describing the variation of the magnitude and direction of the force exerted by an onboard thruster, is computed, typically with the goal of minimizing the propellant or time required to reach a destination.